 Gino Sorbillo – Via dei Tribunali

-Whilst you wait outside the pizzeria with all the other pizza wanters there is a little bar to the right for some pre-dinner beverages.
-Grab a beer/wine and enjoy the street side ambience.
+Whilst you wait outside the pizzeria there is a little bar to the right where we ordered some pre-dinner beverages.
+Grab a beer/wine and enjoy the street side ambiance.

 Pizza for the masses…these people were are all before us =P

-Number three was the ham, mushroom and cheese…Of course we also asked for some chilli oil for those of us who like a bit of spice on everything.
+Number three was the ham, mushroom and cheese..I also requested some chilli oil, for those of us who like a bit of spice on everything.

 I have heard that the earlier/later you go to Gino Sorbillo’s the easier it is to get a table.
-You may also get it confused with the other Sorbillo pizza which is only a few doors down so check the address below carefully.
+You may also get it confused with the other Sorbillo pizza which is only a few doors down so check the address below.
 I’m pretty sure that the same family owns both, so I guess you cant go too wrong if you rock up at the other one instead.
-Happy pizza eating!!!

 Via Tribunali 32, Napoli, Italy, 80138